Speaker's Rider

 Intellectual Property

-You may record or stream my event, but I retain ownership over the content of the talk and the right to give the talk at other events at my discretion.
-If you record or stream a presentation, ensure that it is captioned.
 Recordings cannot be paywalled (unless I give express, written permission, such as if you have paid me for a private corporate event), and I reserve the right to ask that any recording, audio or video, as well as my likeness, be taken down at any point in the future for any reason of my choosing.

 Location Policies

-Your event should be held in a location that is supportive of women's reproductive rights and of all LGBTQI+ people's right to privacy and equality.
 I may elect to speak at events in unsupportive locations, though in such situations I am more likely to give talks about privacy and security and the importance of diversity in open source communities.

 Cancellations

-Cancelling a speaking engagement is something I try very, very hard to avoid.
-That said, the ongoing global pandemic means that a cancellation is more likely than ever before.
-In the case of a surge, either globally or locally, as a result of a new variant or not, I reserve the right to pull out of your event for my own safety and the safety of others.
+In the case of a surge of any highly-contagious disease affecting the conference region or my ability to travel to it, I reserve the right to pull out of your event for my own safety and the safety of others.
 In that case, I will make my best effort to offer a remote presentation.
 If that is not possible and it is appropriate to do so, I may suggest an alternate speaker take my slot.

 Contacting Me